b-rodrigues/korppi/docs/quick-start.md

 1. Every significant change appears as a "patch"
 2. Click a patch to preview that version
 3. Use Preview/Restore to go back in time

+As your colleagues send you their versions of the file, you will be able to *reconcile* versions into one main document!

+## Step 6: Reconcile versions

+Clicking on "Reconcile" will prompt you to import all the different version of the document into your current session.
+Doing so imports all the history of your colleagues as patches into the timeline.
+You will then have the possibility to accept or reject their changes.

 ---